antofic/GraphCodable/Docs/UserGuide.md

 ```

-**Note**: If inheritance is disabled, information about reference types, including version, is not encoded and therefore versions cannot be used.
+**Note**: If inheritance is disabled, information about reference types (including classVersion) is not encoded and therefore versions cannot be used.

 A very simple example: suppose that your program saves its data in the "Documents/MyFile.graph" file: